How to Extract Followers from Any Twitter Account for Lead Gen

 Week 1: Extraction and Filtering

-- Extract followers from 3-5 target accounts
+- Extract followers from 3 to 5 target accounts

 - Clean and dedupe the data